AlienWolfX/ZLT-S12-PRO/README.md

 Here is the current progress of the project:

-- **Philippines**:
 - Tech and Superadmin account generation.
 - Telnet password generation
 - Unlocking
 - Configuration file decryption

-- **Sri Lanka**:
-  - Operator account generation.
-  - Configuration file decryption

 ### User Access Levels

 The device implements different user types for each country, with varying levels of access and functionality:

-#### Philippines Version

 1. **Web User**
    - Basic access level with limited system functionality.